OgieBen/OkayDocs/android/README.md

 ```

 The Okay SDK requires certain kinds of permissions to work properly.
-We will have to ask the users to grant this permissions before we proceed.
+We will have to ask the users to grant these permissions before we proceed.
 We can easily create these helper methods to handle permission resolution for us.

 ```kotlin